During ski season our hours of operation are:

 All of our trails are maintained by some of the passionate and skilled volunteers who make up the heart of the Overlander Ski Club.
 When the snow falls you will often find our grooming volunteers out with the SnoCat or Ginsus late into the night and before the sun rises in the morning, providing us with some of the finest groomed trails in British Columbia.
 Volunteers on the snowshoe trails work hard at marking the trails, managing downed trees, and ensuring the trails are in top shape for our members and guests.

 While dogs are not allowed on the regular ski or snowshoe trails during ski season we do have a 5km dog-friendly ski trail across the road and a dog- friendly snowshoe trail in that area as well.
 Our dog trail is designed for skiers to all move in one direction for the safety of skiers and dogs alike.
+Users need to check in with the ticket booth prior to proceeding to the Dog trails.
 Please pick up after your dogs so everyone can enjoy the trails.

 While Stake Lake is an excellent location for biking in the summer months, bikes are NOT allowed on the Stake Lake Ski Trails once the trails are open for skiing or are in the process of being prepared for opening.